Anxiety, Alcohol, and Academics: A Textual Analysis of Student Facebook Confessions Pages

 \section{Introduction}

+Facebook is a near ubiquitous platform where users, including adolescent-age college students, can express different dimensions of their identity including political ideology, sexual orientation, religion, and class status ~\citep{pempek2009college}.
+Studies go further to show that Facebook usage can improve psychological well being and support self-esteem ~\citep{ellison2007benefits}.
+In particular, one's friend network can be a great resource: Facebook users often post statuses broadcasting requests for help or advice on various personal topics ~\citep{ellison2013calling}.
+However, these requests tend to be positive, steering clear of topics that might elicit controversy or embarassment such as depression, sex, or substance abuse ~\citep{kramer2011dimensions}.
+Where on social media might a college student be able to solicit advice or honestly disclose about these more taboo topics?

-In the age of Social Network Sites (SNS), university students often utilize anonymous confessions pages on Facebook to vocalize issues and topics they otherwise would not share under their true identity.
-Acquired through an externally linked survey, confessional messages are filtered by page administrators and then anonymously posted on a public Facebook community page, where page followers can comment and respond~\cite{conf-reuters}.
-One student anonymously writes to a confessions page:
+In this research note, I examine Facebook Confessions Boards (FCBs), public forums used by university undergraduate communities to post anonymous personal confessions.
+These confessions are solicited through an open survey, filtered by a page administrator (typically a student in the community) and then posted anonymously on a public Facebook community page where page followers can comment and respond~\citep{simon2015reuters}.
+On a particular page, one anonymous post reads:

-\begin{displayquote} \textit{``I honestly feel like a failure.
+\spacingset{1} \begin{displayquote} \textit{``I honestly feel like a failure.
 I spent all semester looking for an internship, applied to dozens of places, got interviewed at only one and did not get it.
-If I cannot get even one, how will I be able to find a real job senior year?"} \end{displayquote}
+If I cannot get even one, how will I be able to find a real job senior year?"} \end{displayquote} \spacingset{1.5}